johann2/luminance-rs/docs/design/luminance-1.0.md

 #### Vertex instancing

 Tessellations accept additional and special buffers: *vertex instancing buffers*.
-Those are buffers of values which types implement `Vertex` too, but they are quite different as they are used as properties for instances, not vertices.
+Those are buffers of values which types must be vertex-compatible too, but they are quite different as they are used as properties for instances, not vertices.
+Keep in mind that the vertex type you use must be mapped to the same semantics as the one used for regular vertices as they share the same indexing space.

 #### Geometry instancing

 Geometry instancing is performed by allowing you to render several instances of your tessellation at render time.
 It is then your responsibility to customize your shader to take instancing into account.
+As with _attributelless tessellations_ where the graphics pipeline gives you the index of each vertex being treated, geometry instancing has the graphics pipeline gives you the index of the instancing being rendered.
+You can use that index to lookup indexed property to customize each instances.

+#### Slicing

+Tessellations by default are not very useful for the graphics pipeline.
+In order to “render” a tessellation, a graphics pipeline needs to know which part of it you want to render.
+You can render the whole tessellation, only a few vertices at the beginning, at the end, etc.

+That concept is called a `TessSlice` and obtaining one is a cheap and easy operation.
+It’s highly encouraged to use the standard operators for representing ranges (`..`, `a ..`, `.. b`, `a .. b`, `a ..= b` and `..= b`).

+> For convenience purposes, `&Tess` can be converted to `TessSlice`.

+That feature is useful to pack several objects into a single GPU memory buffer and render them by slicing the whole buffer.

 #### Buffer mapping

-It is possible to retrieve immutable and mutable slices of buffers (both vertices and instances’ data).
+It is possible to retrieve immutable and mutable slices of buffers (both vertices and instances’ data as well as index buffers).
 However, it is only possible to do it if you use interleaved memory and you don’t use attributeless rendering.

+Buffer mapping is often needed when you want to update a tessellation on the fly with user inputs, for instance.
+Instead of recreating a tessellation on the fly, it’s faster to map buffers and change their contents.

+By combining several features, such as buffer mapping and slicing, you can implement a tessellation which the number of points is dynamic.

 ### Shaders

 Shaders in [luminance] are not really special: they gather *shader stages* by compiling them from sources (typically strings) and link them into *shader programs*.
+They are strongly typed with three type variables:

+- The _uniform interface_ type, explain below.
+- The _vertex semantics_.
+As explained in the vertex chapter, that type allows to know how to map vertex attributes (e.g. in GLSL, `in` declared variables) to actual GPU memory buffers without having to explicitly state it in the shader source (e.g. `layout (location = X)` is not needed!).
+- The _render targets_ type.
+That type allows to state exactly what the shader program will output to.
+It’s akin to _uniform interface_ but serves as connectivity with _framebuffers_.

 Shaders cannot be used directly and require the use of [Graphics pipelines](#graphics-pipelines).